wasmerio/ate/doc/design.md

 * (+1) Splitting up the scaling components makes it easier to understand the performance bottlenecks and scaling limits of the various components.
+* (+1) When running in this mode it becomes easier to add additional security on top of the Kafka cluster to increase the layered defence.
+E.g. Firewall rules, ZooKeeper and Kafka authentication, etc...
+* (-1) More complex setup from a deployment perspective.
 * (-1) Less performance is certain deployments as the data held within the distributed commit log may need to travel more distance before it arrives at the in-memory materialized view.
 This disadvantage will deminish as the